jmservera/miscdemos/web/promptlab.md

 Your personal traits are what make you extraordinary.
 Your passion for space, visionary outlook, and proactive nature equips you to anticipate challenges and address them with resilience.
 Detail-oriented and adaptable, you maintain composure under pressure, making you an indispensable asset to the CEO and the entire organization as you collectively strive to achieve the monumental task of shipping a human spaceship to Mars.
 ```

-This was again a **zero-Shot prompt**, but we are just establishing the context.
+This was again a **Zero-Shot prompt**, but we are just establishing the context.

 </div>
 <div class="step" markdown="1">